 • Commercial successes in the performing arts

-The EB-1B category is designed for outstanding professors and researchers.
-To qualify, you must demonstrate international recognition for your outstanding achievements in a particular academic field.
+To qualify, you must demonstrate international recognition for your outstanding achievements in a particular academic area.
 You must have at least three years of experience in teaching or research and have a job offer of a permanent teaching or research position with an appropriate institution of higher learning or research institution.

 You must present evidence of at least two items in the list below (or comparable evidence) and an offer of employment from the prospective US employer.